 Table of Contents

-You can use 마음을 먹다 in situations where you:
+You can use 마음을 먹다 in various contexts where a level of commitment is involved:

 Simple Daily Decisions